kjaffel/b-taggingEfficienciesMeasurment/README.md

 - Follow the instructions here: https://cp3.irmp.ucl.ac.be/~pdavid/bamboo/install.html
 - Use the LCG_96bpython3 environment
-- You can ignore everything related to "SAMADhi" However I summed all what you need to start working on bamboo as follow, start by :
+- You can ignore everything related to "SAMADhi"
+- However I summed all what you need to start working with bamboo in the commands just below:
 ```
 mkdir bamboodev
 cd bamboodev